TIBCOSoftware/flogo/docs/content/development/flows/mapping.md

   }
 }
 ```
-First note that this is from a Return activity, which is mapping a complex object (type 4) to a flow paramater named someResponse.
+First note that this is from a Return activity, which is mapping a complex object (type object) to a flow paramater named someResponse.
 The object we're accessing is from the response of an activity, this is fetched using the $activity scope.
 Consider one of the examples:

 $activity[rest_3].result.items[0].volumeInfo.title